PEACE

 Mr Perry

 I hope you had a wonderful summer holiday and are ready to start the new school year.
-I have been really looking forward to teaching Year 5 as I have not taught this Year 5 yet in St Stephens (I taught Year 6s for five years before going to year 5) and they are at a lovely age in their development and also they begin to get my humour (or lack of) J as well.
-It is fantastic once again to meet new families, siblings of old students and get to know children from the year group who I did not teach Maths last year.
+I have been really looking forward to teaching Year 5 again as last year was my first year teaching this age group in this school.
+I taught Year 6s for five years and Year 4 for three before going to year 5.
+They are at a lovely age in their development and even better they also begin to get my humour (or lack of) J as well.
+It is fantastic once again to meet new families, siblings of old students and get to know children from a year group who I do not know as well.
 We are all in this together as we start our year 5.
 I look forward to getting to know your children (and you of course) in the coming weeks and months ahead.

-Reading books will not be issued this week but will go out every Monday and should be returned by Friday when they will be changed, these books should be read with an adult and recorded in their reading log books.
+Reading books will not be issued this week, but will go out every Monday and should be returned by Friday when they will be changed, these books should be read with an adult and recorded in their reading log books.
 We will also have a school library slot on a Friday where the children make a more personal choice.
 Children will visit the school library most weeks.
-There will be options to go to the library some lunch times this year as well, a new initiative from Mr Schumm and will be headed by Mrs Connor.
 Homework will be issued every Friday and should be returned by Tuesday.
 Mathletics tasks are part of the weekly homework and should be completed by Tuesday as well.

 I am looking to meeting you all properly over the course of the coming weeks and know we will have a successful year ahead.